Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 1. Open S3 and create a new bucket, which stores the files, by completing the name and region<br><br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/deployment/create-bucket.png)

 1. Set up basic settings.
-Enable static website hosting so that give a new endpoint for accessing from the internet.
+Enable static website hosting so that it gives a new endpoint for accessing from the internet.
 Put `index.html` and `error.html` as default values<br><br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/deployment/bucket-settings.png)

 1. Set up CORS configuration which is the access between Heroku and this S3 Bucket<br><br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/deployment/cors.png)

 1. Set up Bucket Policy.
-Generate a policy with AWS pocicy generator.
-Add /* at the end of Resource to allow access to all recources in the bucket<br><br>
+Generate a policy with AWS policy generator.
+Add /* at the end of Resource to allow access to all resources in the bucket<br><br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/deployment/bucket-policy.png)

-1. Create a user to access to the bucket.
-Go to IAM (Identity and Access Management) and create a group for user to live in.
+1. Create a user to access the bucket.
+Go to IAM (Identity and Access Management) and create a group for the user to live in.
 Then, create a policy by importing pre-built policy<br><br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/deployment/iam-group.png)<br><br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/deployment/iam-policy.png)<br><br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/deployment/iam-import-policy.png)<br><br>